abxh/simple-hidpi-grub-theme/README.md

 a system-boot-inspired grub theme made for a hidpi 1980x1080 screen.

 ![](./bad_preview.jpg)
 _Could not get grub to preview theme.
-Hopefully this will suffice as a preview._
+Hopefully this will suffice as a preview.
+It's not the best, I know._

 ## Install instructions
 Clone this repository.